As with any outdoor experience, the decisions you make and your safety are your responsibility.

 - These symptoms may indicate initial stages of hypothermia: shivering, clumsy, confused, have slurred speech, may deny they have a problem.

-- To treat: immediately make or find shelter, get the person into dry, warm clothing, put into sleeping bag, give warm, sweet drinks, monitor and seek immediate medical help.
+- To treat: immediately make or find shelter, get the person into dry, warm clothing, put into a sleeping bag, give warm, sweet drinks, monitor and seek immediate medical help.

 Heat exhaustion is usually caused by warm temperatures and not drinking enough water.